 We can all do our part to keep our local sloughs, rivers, and Delta free of debris and pollutants.

-Join volunteers – from local high schools, colleges, Friends of Smith Canal, Friends of Five Mile Creek, Friends of the Calaveras River, Little Friends of Duck Creek, Boy Scouts, and others – for stream clean-up projects.
+Join volunteers from local high schools, colleges, Friends of Smith Canal, Friends of Five Mile Creek, Friends of the Calaveras River, Little Friends of Duck Creek, Boy Scouts, and others for stream cleanup projects.
 Organize a class project, get members of your civic group or club, or just gather a group of concerned neighbors for a few hours to clean a waterway near you.

 Join thousands of volunteers who participate in the annual California Coastal Cleanup on the third Saturday in September.
-For the last five years, more than 500 Stockton residents, students, and businesses have participated in this annual cleanup event along waterways throughout the community.
+For the last six years, more than 500 Stockton residents, students, and businesses have participated in this annual cleanup event along waterways throughout the community.

 The Stormwater Management Program provides paints, stencils, and a map of Stockton's storm drains for groups and individuals.
 Take a day, a week, or as long as you need to stencil as many drains as you’d like.
 If you or your group stencils 100+ drains, you receive special community recognition from the Mayor at a City Council meeting.

 The Green Car Wash Program links local fundraising organizers with participating professional car wash operators to encourage a more environmentally-friendly car wash.
 Traditional parking lot car washes often allow soap, dirt, grime, and automotive fluids to flow down the streets into drains that dump directly into rivers and streams and poison fish, wildlife, and plants.

 “Green” car washes partner organizations with professional car wash facilities that recycle water and do not dump dirty soap water down the storm drains to local waterways.
 These carwashes are even profitable for both fundraisers and the professional car washers.